jaschiroo/nohalfmeasures.jaschiroo.github.io/adventures/_posts/2023-12-02-flipping-pans.md

 <img src="/assets/frypans/oxo-release.jpg" alt="The naan gets stuck in the curve of the rim" class="image-style" />

 ### Flipping Crepes
 Neither the OXO nor Figmint made flipping crepes easy.
-It could be the learning curve of using a new induction stove, or letting the butter sit for too long before adding batter, but it was just as easy to use my fingers to flip the crepes as to get them to release enough in either pan to flip them.
+It could be the learning curve of using a new induction stove, or letting the butter sit for too long before adding batter, but it was much easier to use my fingers to flip the crepes than to get them to release enough in either pan to flip them.

 ## Conclusions
 ### Which one would I recommend?